PhilDivyn/sql-data-warehouse-project1/README.md

 ## 🌟 About Me

 Hi there!
 I am Philomina Adeyemi-Oke, Student of Data by Baraa (Baraa Khatib Salkini).
-I am a data analyst Let's stay in touch!
-Feel free to connect with me on the following platforms:
+I am a data analyst